sphinx-doc/sphinx/Doc-3k/documenting/rest.rst

    .. [#] Text of the first footnote.
    .. [#] Text of the second footnote.

+You can also explicitly number the footnotes for better context.

 Comments
 --------

-Every explicit markup block which isn't a valid markup construct (like the footnotes above) is regared as a comment.
+Every explicit markup block which isn't a valid markup construct (like the footnotes above) is regarded as a comment.

 Source encoding